 Solar leases can be transferred, but the process is arduous and can deter buyers.
 By contrast, when your customers go solar with a loan, they may have the option of transferring their loan as part of the home sale through Mosaic’s online platform — or, if they pay off the loan, they can keep the panels and take them with them to their new home.

 Loans have a compelling case, and it’s unsurprising that it’s being reflected in the market.
 While leases played an outsized role in driving home solar during its early days, their share of sales peaked in 2014, and customer-owned solar (whether via loans or cash) officially surpassed leases in 2017.
 Greentech Media projects that this trend will only continue, and they summarize it well: “Leasing was a necessary temporary solution that sparked the original growth of residential solar, but the future is cash and loans.”

 We couldn’t have said it better ourselves!
-Mosaic was founded to empower ordinary people to prosper from the clean energy revolution, and we’re committed to making it easy for you to have the best financing choice in the market.
-Learn more about home solar loans through Mosaic.
+Mosaic was founded to empower people to prosper from the clean energy revolution, and we’re committed to making it easy.